shrestha-bishal/fynix/SECURITY.md

 ---

-Thank you for helping keep `php-validation-core` safe for everyone!
+Thank you for helping keep `fynix` safe for everyone!